 Our 'tools' are very well-designed and manufactured.
 Have a look at our products and visit one of our dealers to arrange a listening session.
 You will be surprised!

 At the core, a cable is a bunch of braided strands of metal - usually copper - that's capable of conducting an electrical signal.
 The cable is coated with an outer jacket of plastic insulation and - in the case of state-of-the-art cables - additional layers of shielding, which is designed to keep the electricity in and prevent radio waves or other electromagnetic sources from interfering with the signal.

-In a perfect world, a cable would transmit current perfectly, but in reality the metal in power supply wires generally creates a certain amount of resistance, which means that not all the electricity gets through.
+In a perfect world, a cable would conduct current perfectly, but in reality the metal in power supply wires generally creates a certain amount of resistance, which means that not all the electricity gets through.
 Consequently, the sound that comes out of your speakers isn't as true to the recording as it could be.
-The longer the wire has to stretch, the more resistance you get.
-One way to cope with this problem is to use a thicker gauge of wire, which increases the wire's ability to transmit electrical current.
-For the Current Conductor S we use 3x 0,75mm2 multistranded OFC (Oxygen Free Copper).
-The L, -HC and Current Conductor Spyder 3x 2,5mm2 multistranded OFC and the Current Conductor 8 2x 1mm2 multistranded OFC.
+The longer the wire, the resistance increases.
+One way to cope with this problem is to use a thicker gauge of wire, which increases the wire's ability to conduct electrical current.
+For the Current Conductor S we use 3x 0,75mm2 multi-stranded OFC (Oxygen Free Copper).
+The L, -HC and Current Conductor Spyder 3x 2,5mm2 multi-stranded OFC and the Current Conductor 8 2x 1mm2 multi-stranded OFC.